 Lecturer, Liberal Studies in Music

 In 2016, Dr. Klotz was the recipient of Washington University's Dean's Award for Teaching Excellence.
 As an educator, Dr. Klotz teaches critical listening as a method for musical analysis and encountering perspectives different from one's own.
-Past courses she has taught include the following: "Hearing Race in 1950s American Musical Culture," "History of Jazz," "World Musics" and "From the Sorrow Songs to Black Lives Matter: Music and Black Political Protest."
+Past courses she has taught include "Hearing Race in 1950s American Musical Culture," "History of Jazz," "World Musics," and "From the Sorrow Songs to Black Lives Matter: Music and Black Political Protest."

 Dr. Klotz is currently working on a book manuscript titled Dave Brubeck and the Performance of Whiteness, under contract with Oxford University Press.
 The project examines white cool jazz pianist Dave Brubeck's career, music, and reception in the 1950s and 1960s.
 By analyzing fan letters, unreleased outtakes, private recordings, business documents, reviews, articles, and interviews, Dr. Klotz uncovers the modes of whiteness inherent in critics', audiences', and Brubeck's mid-century constructions of whiteness.
 Her previous articles have been published in Dædalus: The Journal of the American Academy of Arts & Sciences, American Studies, the Journal of Jazz Studies, and Jazz Perspectives.